cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ```
 Notice that we need to set the error level to 0.5 to get the uncertainties (relying on Wilks' theorem!) - note that there is a more reliable way of extracting the confidence interval (explicitly rather than relying on migrad).
 We will discuss this a bit later in this section.

-Now let's add a nuisance parameter, *lumi*, which represents the luminosity uncertainty.
+Now we will add a nuisance parameter, *lumi*, which represents the luminosity uncertainty.
 It has a 2.5% effect on both the signal and the background.
 The parameter will be log-normally distributed: when it's 0, the normalization of the signal and background are not modified; at $+1\sigma$ the signal and background normalizations will be multiplied by 1.025 and at $-1\sigma$ they will be divided by 1.025.
 We should modify the expression for the number of events in our model:

 ```
 w.factory('expr::n("mu*s*pow(1.025,lumi) +b*pow(1.025,lumi)", mu[1.0,0,4], s[5],b[8.1],lumi[0,-4,4])')